WackyStudio/flatblog-engine/README.md

 - A template for a category should have a name of category.blade.php *DONE*

 # Linked Services
-- A sitemap file should be created for each project
+- A sitemap file should be created for each project *DONE*
     - to make it easier for search engines
     - to make it possible to track changes
     - to make it possible to track new posts